ChristophHornung/xunitmessages/README.md

 The default `xunit.assert` package does not support custom messages except on the `Assert.True` and `Assert.False` methods, but (re-)writing tests with only those two methods is a lot of overhead.

+## Technical details
+Please note the following technical details:

+* The type of exception thrown by assert will always be `Xunit.Sdk.XunitExcepion`
+* The original xunit.assert exception will not be included as inner exception, instead the original inner exception will be kept.
+* If using `{xMsg}` to include the original xunit.assert exception message a newline will be prepended.
+(As most exceptions will already include newlines in their message)